 So, to be a lending hand if you have a strong-willed child, here are 5 tips for peacefully parenting your strong-willed child:

 1. Give them choices.

 For our daughter, we found that giving her choices was highly effective.
-There are many times where we tell her to do something, and she starts to throw a fit because she doesn’t want to do it.
-Or, we start making dinner, and she begins to freak out in disapproval concerning what we’re going to feed her.
+We often tell her to do something, and she starts to throw a fit because she doesn’t want to do it.
+Or, we start making dinner, and she begins to freak out in disapproval about what we will feed her.
 Or, when we put her to bed, she gets upset with the kind of stuffed animal we give her to sleep with.

 So in these cases, we give her only two choices, and she has to pick one of them.
 When she starts getting upset, we will say:

-“Okay, you either pick up your toys, or you go put the books back on the shelf.
+“Okay, you either pick up your toys or put the books back on the shelf.
 Which one do you want to do?”

-“You can either eat the spaghetti we are making or eat leftover chicken from last night.
+“You can eat the spaghetti we are making or leftover chicken from last night.
 Which one do you want?”

 “You can either sleep with the purple dog or the pink bear.
 Which one will you choose tonight?”